NOAA-GSL/VxIngest/ctc_to_cb/README.md

 There are unit tests in the test directory.
 To run the unit tests switch to the VXingest directory and use this invocation.
-This assumes that you have cloned this repo into your home directory, and that you have installed any necessary python packages like pygrib and numpy.
+This assumes that you have cloned this repo into your home directory, and that you have installed any necessary python packages like numpy.

 ```bash
 cd ~/VXingest